 - We have provided solar-powered water pumps free-of-charge to access underground water in the Djiboutian desert to supply the local community with fresh water for drinking and farming.
-We also provide power to the Eco-farm we have established there using solar panels and a wind turbine. - Our two latest vessels are powered by highly efficient electrical drive systems which save huge amounts of fuel and help promote the use of more environmentally friendly means of transportation to our clients and other interested parties.
+We also provide power to the Eco-farm we have established there using solar panels and a wind turbine. - We have built a very fuel efficient Unmanned Surface vessel (USV) which runs on sustainable biofuel, and intend to build more in the coming months/years. - Our previous vessels have been powered by highly efficient electrical drive systems which save huge amounts of fuel and help promote the use of more environmentally friendly means of transportation to our clients and other interested parties.